 The big question, before I get started, is what a power inverter is?
 In the simplest explanation, a power inverter is a tool that changes DC (direct current) power to AC (alternating current) power.

 AC power is usually what home wiring is.
-So that means using an inverter is most likely going to be done while you’re in the car, and need to power a device that is usually plugged in at home.
+So that means using an high efficiency inverter is most likely going to be done while you’re in the car, and need to power a device that is usually plugged in at home.